JAAR91/Awesome-books/README.md

 MIT License

-Copyright (c) 2021 Mih Julius Ndim and Jose Alberto Arriaga Ramos
+Copyright (c) 2021 Jose Alberto Arriaga Ramos

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal